Is the online LL.M. in American Legal Studies program approved by the American Bar Association?

 What is the class size for LL.M. courses?

 Students will be grouped into cohorts of approximately 15 students when they enter the LL.M. program and the cohort will stay together throughout the four semester program.
-Where demand makes it possible to enroll more than one cohort per starting date.
+Demand makes it possible to enroll more than one cohort per starting date.

 Can previous legal work experience be considered for credits toward the LL.M. degree?